Yasmani Grandal Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Athletics pitching staff ranks 24th in the league.
+- The 8.3 strikeouts per nine innings compiled by the Athletics pitching staff ranks 24th in MLB.

-- The Athletics' 5.76 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have a 5.75 team ERA that ranks last among all league pitching staffs.

-- Athletics pitchers combine to allow the fifth-most home runs in baseball (172 total, 1.4 per game).
+- Athletics pitchers combine to give up the fifth-most home runs in baseball (175 total, 1.4 per game).

-- The left-hander last pitched on Sunday against the Baltimore Orioles, when he threw 5 2/3 innings, allowing two earned runs while giving up four hits.
+- The 34-year-old right-hander has appeared in relief seven times this season.

-- In 28 games this season, the 25-year-old has put up a 5.91 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .283 to opposing batters.
+- In seven games this season, he has put up an 8.25 ERA and averages 6.8 strikeouts per nine innings while opposing batters are hitting .352 against him.

 © 2023 Data Skrive.
 All rights reserved.